algosup/2023-2024-project-4-sportshield-team-8/documents/qualityAssurance/testPlan.md

 #### ➭ <ins> Environmental Challenges </ins>

 If significant challenges arise within the testing environment, such as hardware malfunctions or software compatibility issues, testing activities will be temporarily suspended until these challenges are addressed and resolved. \
-If any issues arise with the Arduino IDE or other software utilized by the QA team, testing activities will be halted until these issues are effectively resolved.
+If any issues arise with the Arduino IDE or other software utilised by the QA team, testing activities will be halted until these issues are effectively resolved.

 #### ➭ <ins> Stakeholder Directives </ins>